MathMot/MEROptimizer/README.md

 --
 - Plugin made by [Math](https://github.com/MathMot)
 - Original idea/sample code by a friend
-- Example map in theses examples also made by a friend
+- Example map in this readme is also made by a friend